 One-to-One Rehabilitation Class

 This class is designed for someone who has moved beyond the acute (early) stages of an injury and now needs sport-specific or work-specific rehabilitation to return to 100% function.
-For example, this could be someone post-ankle sprain who wants to return to play their sport, or someone with a fractured shoulder who needs to get back to a physically demanding job or even a desk job.
+For example, this could be someone post-ankle sprain who wants to return to play their sport, or someone with a fractured shoulder who needs to get back to a physically demanding job such as lifting.

 To make an appointment or to inquire for more information on our physiotherapy treatments, contact Next Level Physiotherapy here.